ntentan/atiaa/README.md

  - Methods which describe the schema of the database represented by the connection.
  - A platform independent approach for quoting database literals in queries.

-Currently atiaa works only with MySQL and PostgreSQL databases.
+Currently atiaa works only with MySQL, PostgreSQL and SQLite databases.
 Support for other platforms is planned for later releases.

 Installation